lupomikti/agm-modtoggle-ini/README.md

 # NSFW Toggle INI Library
 This library INI was created initially as a way to have an in-game toggle for NSFW mods without needing to rename the folders themselves.
 It is used in conjunction with the idea of having a Master INI file for each character (rather each character skin to be more precise) but does not have to be.
 What follows is an explanation of how to utilize this library both for the Master INI system and for individual mods.
+> [!IMPORTANT]
+> Depends on files from XXMI Core for printing notifications at the moment.
+Editing to support users of model importers independent of XXMI may come at a later time.
 ### Master INI System
 With a Character Master INI, you gain the ability to swap between active mods without having to disable folders to ensure that only one mod for a character is active at a time.
 This also eliminates the need for out simple external mod-managers; however I should note there are a number of these tools that provide valuable additional functionality which you may consider still worth using in other capacities.